An old group support saying suggests, "Stick with the winners." It's only reasonable to seek a sharing and experienced

 and in many ways easier for you.
 "When you don't know where you are going, it is much easier to follow than it is to lead!"
 You

-back even deeper in addiction’s grip if you tell yourself; I can do this myself, or I don't want anyone telling me what to do, or I
+will be back even deeper in addiction’s grip if you tell yourself; I can do this myself, or I don't want anyone telling me what to do,

-can't find anyone that I can rely on or relate to, or I do not trust anybody and I'm not going to start now.
-This is complacency at
+or I can't find anyone that I can rely on or relate to, or I do not trust anybody and I'm not going to start now.
+This is complacency

 Because I lacked an understanding of the creational laws (due to my religious upbringing), finding a like minded sponsor was a